 True worshipers will not add or annul from true worship.
 As far as true worship being a matter of salvation, God judges the hearts of those who worship for whether they love God and keep His commands (John 14:21–24).
 Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper.
 Some also misused the gifts of languages in the assembly while corrected they were not overtly condemned (1 Cor 11:17–34; 14).
 Christians must defer to God who judges on these matters, so the faithful urge that all follow Christ to worship as God has revealed in the Scriptures.

-The churches of Christ do not use musical instruments to worship God, because Christ commanded singing for the congregations in the New Testament.
+The churches of Christ do not use musical instruments to worship God, because Christ commanded congregations to sing in the New Testament.
 Churches in the New Testament sang together with one voice and never used instruments.
 The New Testament writers affirm that singing is the most edifying, meaningful, and spiritual form of music.
-Because the New Testament Scriptures command music consisting of words for praise and spiritual teaching, the church of Christ will not add musical instruments to singing in worship of God (1 Cor 14:9–19).
+Because the New Testament Scriptures command music consisting of words for praise and spiritual teaching, the church of Christ will not add musical instruments to the singing of a congregation in worship to God (1 Cor 14:9–19).

 The words of Jesus compel churches of Christ to maintain the purity of true worship.
 Neither Christ, his apostles, nor his prophets used or commanded musical instruments for worshiping God.
-Therefore, many Christians conclude that no one can add to Christ’s words or change true worship as Jesus established.
-Because God specified only singing in the New Testament Scriptures, alterations are contrary to the heart of meaningful worship.
-For Christ’s Spirit teaches that every Scripture is God’s breath to make the person of God complete and fully equipped unto every good work (2 Tim 3:16–17).
+Therefore, many Christians conclude that no one should add to Christ’s perfect words or change true worship as Jesus established.
+Because God specified singing in the New Testament Scriptures, alterations are contrary to the heart of meaningful worship.
+By the Holy Spirit, the apostle taught that every Scripture is God’s breath to make the person of God complete and fully equipped unto every good work (2 Tim 3:16–17).
 Christians are not lacking any teaching or any good work in the Scriptures.
 The faithful listen to Christ’s Spirit and His words in the Scriptures, and by loving Christ, they see the holiness of singing meaningful words over all other musical forms.
 This is why the churches of Christ do not use musical instruments.

 May God bless all to consider sincerely the music that God desires for believers to worship in spirit and truth.
 To understand true worship, a believer must think spiritually (1 Cor 2:14).
 A person must also have an honest and good heart who does not dismiss Christ’s teachings (Luke 8:15).
 Furthermore, churches of Christ urge repentant believers to receive salvation by the gospel — the death, burial, and resurrection of Christ (1 Cor 15:1–5).
 Jesus rose bodily from the dead so that His followers will rise bodily from the dead on the last day (Rom 6:5; 8:11; 1 Cor 6:14).
 God saves believers by raising them from burial with Christ in baptism (Rom 6:4; Col 2:12–13).
 The believer must die with Christ to one’s sins to rise with Christ from baptism (Rom 6:1–7; Col 2:12–13).
 In this way, the Scriptures teach that God saves believers by grace raising them to new life in Jesus Christ (Eph 2:4–7).